rschristopher/ischristtrue.com/src/modern-views/schisms.md

 There were many
  [schisms](https://en.m.wikipedia.org/wiki/Schism_in_Christianity) in early Christianity, usually from heretical movements that broke away from the church.
-Interestingly, these typically didn't last more than a generation, and were often the impetus for ecumenical councils.
+These heresies were often the impetus for ecumenical councils.

 !!! example "early schisms"
     ...